Frequently Asked Questions for Pharmacists on Board Elections

 Again, ALL actively licensed pharmacists living in North Carolina at the time of the election are eligible to vote, regardless of the district in which they reside.
 It is only the candidate and the pharmacists signing the candidate’s petition who are district-limited.

-Board staff will host two question-and-answer sessions in late summer – one in Asheboro (Central District) and one in Raleigh (Northeastern District).
+Board staff will host two question-and-answer sessions – one in Raleigh (Northeastern District) at the McKimmon Center on the campus of NC State University on Tuesday, September 10, 2019, 7PM and one in Asheboro (Central District) at the Hampton Inn Asheboro on Tuesday, September 24, 2019 at 7PM.
 Anyone interested in learning more about Board service and the election process should plan to attend one of these sessions.

-More information about nominations and the two information sessions will be posted and emailed to North Carolina pharmacists in the coming months.
+More information about nominations and the voting process will be posted and emailed to North Carolina pharmacists in the coming months.